freelawproject/seal-rookery/README.md

  1. Find or make the image and ensure it follows our quality guidelines (below).
  1. Add the image file to the `orig` directory.
- 1. Regenerate the converted versions by running `convert_images.py` (note that this requires imagemagick).
  1. Edit `seals.json` to include the relevant fields for your new file.

 That's it!